Tour the Fort

 · the table next to the door used for serving purposes or high enough for eating while standing

 · five pieces of the tea set given by James White to his wife in 1817

 The upper floor was primarily for sleeping and usually accommodated 10-12 family members.
 The beds include:

-· Note in particular the chamber pots of the day.
+· Note the chamber pots of the day

 The Well And Smokehouse

-Walking to the left when exiting the Main House, guests will see the well and behind it, the ash hopper where lye soap was made.
+Walking to the left when exiting the Main House, guests will see the well and behind it is the ash hopper where lye soap was made.
 The smokehouse was used to smoke and salt hogs and contains many of the original devices used in that process.

 Outhouse And Weaving House